jesselawson/getting-started-with-rust/tutorial.md

 Well, it might be the end of the file!
 So instead of doing error checking on this line every time, we'll just do a Rust trick called *unwrapping*.
-When you *unwrap* an Result object, you are telling Rust that you 1) expect the value to be available, and 2) don't care if the line is garbage.
+When you *unwrap* an Result object, you are telling Rust that you 1) expect the value to be available, and 2) don't care if the value is garbage.

 If you wanted to do it the verbose way, you might write: